LEDparty/automate-git-commands/README.md

 The git command line suite offers many tools for publishing the code in your software directly from your terminal, allowing you to maintain a smooth workflow.
+However, typing each command can be tedious.
-However, these tools are not always easy to use and understand, and this repository contains a script that automates the menial tasks that you need to upload and make changes to your Github repository safely.
+This repository contains a script that automates the menial tasks that you need to upload and make changes to your Github repository safely.

 Since git commands have their own error messages, I've decided to simply mix them with a few custom ones in the script.
+Using this script will not exempt you from troubleshooting and using git commands by themselves, so try and understand what the commands in the script do.

 # Limitations and Use